Song of Roland Characters

 That shall endure while each lives in the land,

-When I implored, you would not do this act
+When I implored, you would not do this act.

-The Song of Roland, laisse CXXIX
+The Song of Roland, Oliver, Laisse CXXIX

 đź«… King Marsile